Getting started with Terraform

 terraform apply

 Terraform considers the cloud resource as immutable.
-So, instead of changing the EC2 instance, Terraform deletes the existing EC2 instance and launches a new instance connected to the subnet subnet-2
+So, instead of changing the EC2 instance, Terraform deletes the existing EC2 instance and launches a new instance connected to the subnet subnet-2.

 Delete the cloud resources

-command to delete the cloud resources.
+Use the destroy command to delete the cloud resources.

 terraform destroy

-to confirm and Terraform will delete all the resources created from this configuration file.
-Terraform will use the terraform.tfstate
+Type in yes to confirm and Terraform will delete all the resources created from this configuration file.
+Terraform will use the terraform.tfstate file to find the resource IDs that need to be deleted.

 Check the state again.